-My five year old is hooked on In the Night Kitchen, by Maurice Sendak.
+My 5-year-old is hooked on In the Night Kitchen, by Maurice Sendak.
 As such all he ever wants to do is bake “a delicious Mickey cake”, marching around the house singing “milk! milk! milk for the morning cake!”, and “milk in the batter! milk in the batter! we! bake! cake! and nothing’s the matter!”
 Which plants the seed – like subliminal messages telling me to eat cake.
 All the time.
 But a simple cake is a fun thing to bake together, especially when you get to use crisp, flavorful fall apples and make the house smell better than the best potpourri.

 So rather than turn to the internet or my usual stash of recipes, I pulled one of the thousand or so cookbooks off my shelf – Everyday Favourites by Canadian Living – and flipped to the first simple cake recipe.
 One that called for apples, which are so fantastic right now, and which we have a surplus of.
 The recipe was called Butterscotch Apple Spice Cake, but I made a few adjustments, and love the idea of caramel apples in cake form.

 This is my favorite type of cake – dense and moist but not too sweet – to be eaten in wedges with coffee or tea, and no pressure to perform with frosting.
 Frosting is (mostly) for cupcakes, in my book.
 A light dusting of icing sugar immediately before serving would doll it up a bit.